Information about European Health Care for US Residents

 Switzerland is a great destination because health care is exceptional.
 Once you move to Switzerland, you must get health insurance within the first three months of living there.
 On average, 8% of your income will go towards your health care.
 Additionally, in Switzerland, each individual family member must be covered and you can’t use umbrella coverage.
 Depending on your country, you can change your insurance plans about once a year and can also supplement them with private insurance if needed.

-Private insurance is taken out by those in European countries that need specialty care when it is not offered for free.
+Private insurance is taken out by those in European countries that need specialty care when not offered for free.
 In the Netherlands, you will need private insurance to cover doctors visits and specialty visits.

 Differing is France which covers all medical occurrences such as dentistry.
 In France, some individuals choose to purchase private insurance to cover the percentage the government does not cover for prescriptions.
 Usually this percentage is pretty low such as 35-60%.
-A lot of people visit France from other countries and pay privately for some of the top hospitals in the world.
+A lot of people visit France from other countries and pay privately for the top hospitals in the world.
 In Switzerland, you can purchase private health insurance but it comes at a very high price.
 Once you move to your new home abroad, you can learn more in depth about your countries’ policies and determine if you would like to purchase private insurance for you and your family.

 Health Care Specialists